nf-core/rnaseq/docs/output.md

 ## Alignment post-processing

-The pipeline has been written in a way where all the files generated downstream of the alignment are placed in the same directory as specified by `--aligner` e.g. if `--aligner star` is specified then all the downstream results will be placed in the `star/` directory.
+The pipeline has been written in a way where all the files generated downstream of the alignment are placed in the same directory as specified by `--aligner` e.g. if `--aligner star_salmon` is specified then all the downstream results will be placed in the `star_salmon/` directory.
 This helps with organising the directory structure and more importantly, allows the end-user to get the results from multiple aligners by simply re-running the pipeline with a different `--aligner` option along the `-resume` parameter.
 It also means that results won't be overwritten when resuming the pipeline and can be used for benchmarking between alignment algorithms if required.

 ### SAMtools